All Episodes

 And Buffett's, and Buffett knows this.

-And Buffett's out there talking about, well, focus of the country ought to be on creating jobs.
+And Buffett's out there talking about, well, the focus of the country ought to be on creating jobs.

 Here, listen to this.

-She said, is it time for Americans to recognize that they're going to get fewer scans, fewer procedures, fewer tests.
+She said, is it time for Americans to recognize that they're going to get fewer scans, fewer procedures, fewer tests?

 The measure of the quality of care is not quantity, but whether or not it is making you better.